MagicMods/SimTouch/README.md

 The development follows a **two-phase strategy**:

 1.  **Phase 1 (Current): JavaScript Prototyping Environment (`Sim/`)**
     - This environment uses JavaScript and WebGL2 for rapid development and visualization of the core simulation algorithms.
-It leverages the immediate feedback loop ("causality") of web development for efficient tuning of physics and behaviors, which is difficult in typical embedded workflows (compile, flash, test).
+It leverages the immediate feedback loop of web development for efficient tuning of physics and behaviors, which is difficult in typical embedded workflows (compile, upload, flash).
-    - The core simulation logic is written with portability in mind, minimizing external dependencies.
+    - The core simulation logic is written with portability in mind, minimizing external dependencies, suitable for refactoring to C++/embedded environments.
 2.  **Phase 2 (Future): Embedded Deployment**
-    - The validated core logic from Phase 1 will be ported to a target embedded system (likely C++/Arduino).
-The embedded device will run the simulation autonomously.
+    - The validated core logic from Phase 1 will be ported to a target embedded system C++/Arduino.
+The touch-enabled embedded device will run the simulation natively to create novel, organic control methods for actuator arrays (LEDs, servos, etc.).

 While the [Waveshare ESP32-S3-Touch-LCD-1.28](https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-1.28) is used as the default reference target for parameters, the simulation core is designed for any touch-enabled devices.